 Day Neutral varieties are sensitive to temperature instead of day length.
 They will stop producing in temperatures above 75 degrees, so in areas with warm summers they will behave like the ever-bearing plants with an early and late harvest.

 There are basically 3 ways to grow strawberries: in a garden bed, in raised beds or in containers (or pots).
-Each approach has a few best practices that will help you be successful.
+Here is a summary of the pros and cons of each approach:

-In raised beds: This is an optimal way to grow strawberries if you are handy and have the space and the wherewith-all to construct raised beds and fill them with compost and soil.
-There are many, many ways to go about this and plans that you can purchase.
-Just allow yourself the time and budget it will take.
+This is an optimal way to grow strawberries if you are handy and have the space and the wherewith-all to construct raised beds and fill them with compost and soil.
+There are many, many ways to go about building raised beds (including plans that you can purchase).
+Just allow yourself the time in early Spring to get the beds done before the season starts.

-In the garden: This is where I usually end up planting, as we have a small farm.
+This is where I usually end up planting the bulk of my strawberries, as we have a small farm.
 The mistake I have made in the past is planting in an area where grasses and weeds take over the beds within a year.

 It is really important to get rid of as many weeds (by the roots) as possible before planting.
 Strawberries have shallow roots and are easily out-competed.
 Grass is really tough to eliminate, and almost impossible to weed out once the strawberries start growing.
 Pick your location carefully!